"Tales of a drifting heart on the road..."

 An AMA and FMQB Top 200 album spurred by radio singles “Feudal Nights” and “Colorado Avenue” (which reached #17 nationally on the Triple-A music chart in January 2018, with the official music video premiering on former Huffington Post writer Mike Ragogna’s Trafficbeat.com) We’re Sorry… continues to cement that reputation.

-Renowned rock writer, Lee Zimmerman, said “Lisik writes songs that resonate almost immediately -- sharp, smart and full of edgy intensity,” and of the band; “while the new album bears an apologetic pretext, the fact is that it’s bold, assertive and flush with full tilt rock ‘n’ roll.
+Lee Zimmerman, music writer and author of Americana Music: Voices, Visionaries, and Pioneers of an Honest Sound, said “Lisik writes songs that resonate almost immediately -- sharp, smart and full of edgy intensity," and called the band “bold, assertive and flush with full tilt rock ‘n’ roll.
 The Unfortunates come across like the Thin Lizzy of the 21st century, all grit, edge and bluster.”

-Also a national award-winning writer and columnist, Lisik brings that sense of storytelling, and a reporter’s direct and unflinching lens, to his brutally poetic songwriting.
+Also a national award-winning writer and columnist, Lisik brings a keen sense of storytelling, and a reporter’s direct and unflinching lens, to his brutally poetic songwriting.

 The Canton Repository said, “Lisik sings in a pleasingly weathered voice a la Paul Westerberg (and) has a knack for wry and colorful turns of phrase and lyrics that read like short stories.”